Monthly newsletter: Read the latest issue

 View an online map of our campus

-Beginning in 2012, KCUMB engaged students, faculty, staff and administrators, in partnership with Helix Architecture, to outline a Campus Master Plan.
-These renovations and additions to our campus will ensure that KCUMB has the best possible academic resources for its students, and the University community has the top-notch facilities necessary to continue to grow and compete in its next 100 years.
+Beginning in 2012, KCU engaged students, faculty, staff and administrators, in partnership with Helix Architecture, to outline a Campus Master Plan.
+These renovations and additions to our campus will ensure that KCU has the best possible academic resources for its students, and the University community has the top-notch facilities necessary to continue to grow and compete in its next 100 years.

 Note: The Campus Master Plan is offered as